 - In the Lost Files Of Sherlock Holmes games, Watson follows the player (Holmes) everywhere and writes every conversation down in his notebook.
 There is a search function, which is useful because it can easily reach several hundred pages.

 - There is an interesting variation in Gabriel Knight: the titular character carries a tape recorder instead of a notebook, and records all conversations that way.
-In Gabriel Knight 2, Grace Nakimura, whom you also play at some points, uses a diary-type notebook however.
+In Video Game/Gabriel Knight 2, Grace Nakimura, whom you also play at some points, uses a diary-type notebook however.

 - April Ryan in The Longest Journey has a diary.
 Then there's Zoe's mobile phone in Dreamfall: The Longest Journey: she keeps track of her adventures via notes on it (though to a lesser degree than April in TLJ).

 - Grim Fandango has the dialogue transcript version.